op7ic/RT-OfficeBeaconBox/README.md

 # Notes

 * Beacon doesn't work unless "Enable Content" warning in Office is dismissed.
-By default any fields in document from either network share or 'Internet' are blocked.
+By default "field" in document is not active when the origin of the document is from either network share or 'Internet'.
+Office will instead open "Protected View".
 * Don't forget to change index.html to something sensible and do not leave it as start page for apache.
 * HTTPS setup can be done separetly and IPTABLES are opened for this reason.
 Close them if you don't want/need HTTPS.
 * This setup have been tested on Debian 9.3 x64 so should work on Debian in general.